 Do you really get more horsepower with a cold air intake?

-Every day I see questions posted on auto forums from guys wanting to mod their cars by adding a cold air intake.
-They’re convinced they’ll get more horsepower with a cold air intake systems on a late model car are a total rip off.
-You’re delusional if you think you’ll see any improvement in performance.
-And, in many cases you’ll actually see a decrease.
+Every day I see auto forums posters ask about modding their cars by adding a cold air intake.
+They’re convinced they’ll get more horsepower with a cold air intake system.
+Let me dispel that notion; replacing your factory tuned intake with an aftermarket intake s on a late model car will NOT get you any more power.
+In fact, they’re a total rip off.
+Worst yet, in most cases you’ll actually see a decrease in performance.

 Cold air intake kits work on carbureted engines, not on fuel injected engines with MAF sensors

 Back in the days of carburetors, a cold air intake offered verifiable increases in performance.
 Even then however, you couldn’t get both a performance boost AND an increase in MPG – because they’re mutually exclusive.
 But the technology changed with fuel injection and the use of a mass airflow sensor (MAF).
-When car makers introduced the MAF sensors, they also moved the air intake snorkel to ingest cold air from outside the engine compartment.
+When carmakers introduced the MAF sensors, they also moved the air intake ductwork to suck in cold air instead of hot air from inside the engine compartment.
 That’s because, for the first time, the engine control systems could actually measure air density.
 Prior to MAF sensors, engine sensors only measured ambient air temperature and barometric pressure and had to impute air density.

-Factory air intakes are tuned to provide laminar flow
+Factory air intakes are tuned to provide laminar flow, aftermarket units aren’t

 Aftermarket cold air intake kits DON’T increase performance or gas mileage

 Cold air intake manufacturers continue to make performance and MPG promises they can’t keep.
 Don’t think for a second you’re going to get more horsepower or better gas mileage on a naturally aspirated engine using an aftermarket cold air intake.
 Think I’m kidding.
 Pull up the cold air intake manufacturer’s specs and see for yourself.
 The horsepower improvements they advertise only kick it when you’re at or near red line RPM–and even those increases have been debunked by independent testing.
-Even if it did work, how often do you drive with your foot to the floor?
+Even if it did work, how often do you drive at or near redline?
 I didn’t think so.

 Cold air intakes rely on a restricted airflow theory

-Cold air intake manufacturers want you to believe that if you provide a larger pipe for the intake, you’ll get less airflow restriction so your engine can take in more air.
+Cold air intake manufacturers want you to believe that if you provide a larger pipe for the intake, you’ll lower the air restriction caused by smaller diameter ducts.
 That sounds good in theory, but it doesn’t hold up in practice.
 Here’s why.

 An internal combustion engine works like a doctor’s syringe.
 Pull the piston back and it sucks in air.
 If the syringe is a .5-liter syringe, it will suck in .5-liter of air.
 Five liters of cold air is denser than warm air, so it contains more oxygen than .5-liters of hot air.

 Factory engineers aren’t stupid.
 They know all about cold air and air density.
 I mean, contrary to what the cold air intake manufacturers want you to believe, they didn’t invent the theory that cold air is more dense than hot air.
-To the contrary, car makers started using cold air intakes long ago.
-Most fuel injected vehicle built since the 90’s come from the factory with a cold air intake.
+That’s why car makers started using cold air intakes long ago.
+Most fuel injected vehicles built since the 90’s come from the factory with a cold air intake.

 Now let’s talk about what is and is not a true cold air intake.
 If you mod your car and install a “cold air intake” with a large cone filter, and that filter draws in air from INSIDE the engine compartment, that is NOT a COLD AIR INTAKE.
 It may be a shiny air intake, it may be a brown or blue intake, but it’s not a cold air intake.
-If you install one of those systems, you’re actually taking a step backwards to the days when carburetors sucked in air from inside the engine compartment.
-To be a true cold air intake, it must draw outside air from IN FRONT of the radiator, under the front bumper, or from inside the fender/wheel well.
+If you install one of those systems, you’re actually taking a step backward to the days when carburetors sucked in air from inside the engine compartment.
+To be a true cold air intake, it must draw outside air.

 Factory tuned air intakes perform better than an aftermarket cold air intake